crafkin/simple-tools-for-research/README.md

 ## Splitting PDFs
 When presenting busy experiment design visualizations in a Beamer presentation, it is useful to have the visualization populate sequentially.
 I first create the design visualization in Powerpoint or Google Slides.
 Then I create different slides that gradually reveal the whole design visualization by deleting elements and saving them as new slides.
 Then I export to a PDF.

 The exported PDF has several pages.
 It is tedious to manually extract each page and save as a new PDF.
 The purpose of the below code is to use the simple command-line utility `split-pdf` to split the pdf and rename each page as a separate pdf, for inputting into Beamer.
 You can use Python (say) to call the utility and split the pdf into individual pages, indexed by numbers.

-For instance, if you input the pdf titled `experiment-design.pdf`, which is 5 pages long, it will generate 5 pdfs in the same directory titled `experiment-design-1.pdf`, `experiment-design-2.pdf`, ..., `experiment-design-5.pdf` in one line of code, saving you a few minutes of manually exporting.
+For instance, if you input the pdf titled `experiment-design.pdf`, which is five pages long, it will generate five one-page pdfs in the same directory titled `experiment-design-1.pdf`, `experiment-design-2.pdf`, ..., `experiment-design-5.pdf` in one line of code, saving you a few minutes of manually exporting.

 The below code requires having installed `split-pdf`, via `brew install split-pdf`.
 The code just calls the utility.